-Post-Op I suffered two grand mal seizures and had a near death experience (NDE).
+Post-Op I suffered two grand mal seizures, flat-lined twice and had a near death experience (NDE).
 I was placed on a daily dosage of 650mg of Dilantin and 750mg of Depakote supposedly to prevent future seizures.
 For three and half years I was on those meds and had suicide ideation almost daily.
 After fighting the medication induced suicidal thoughts and a very serious suicide attempt incident I demanded to be taken off the Dilantin/Depakote cocktail.
 I was seconds away from being a statistic and being 1 of the 22-30 Veterans that die by suicide daily.
 I found out later that there was no reason to be on these meds, because the seizures were caused by the brain surgery.

 Living with the aftermath of a Traumatic Brain Injury (TBI) was a very frustrating and confusing process.
 I had trouble with speech, reading, long and short term memory, word searches, balance, sleep, anger just to name a few.
 Associating with people I didn’t know was extremely difficult, and that started a journey to find something to help with a more deliberate recovery.